Mental health has become an often-underlooked casualty of these turbulent times.

-He told Newsy, "We can explore things from lots of different angles, and really create entire worlds with the things that we can do in game today."
+"We can explore things from lots of different angles, and really create entire worlds with the things that we can do in game today," Burns said.

 Unlike a lot of other games that tackle similar themes, "Eliza" doesn't give players much control: your character mostly just sticks to the computerized script, even when it's clearly not helping.